anuragrudra81/Project2/wp-content/plugins/woocustomizer/readme.txt

 https://youtu.be/Byr4Lr6qUaY

-Are you tired of creating child themes or adding multiple plugins to customize your WooCommerce ecommerce store?
+Are you tired of creating child themes or adding multiple plugins to customize your WooCommerce store?

 WooCommerce offers a lot of action and filter hooks to further customize WooCommerce... the only problem is, you need to add your own custom php code snippets to edit all the different WooCommerce elements.

 Introducing [StoreCustomizer](https://storecustomizer.com/go/site/), a free WooCommerce customizer plugin, and your answer to customizing all WooCommerce store and product pages, cart page, checkout page and also your user account pages.

-> StoreCustomizer **Requires** the WooCommerce Plugin to be active on your ecommerce store
+> StoreCustomizer **Requires** the WooCommerce Plugin to be active

-**StoreCustomizer DOES NOT override WooCommerce templates**, the plugin simply adds extra design options, WooCommerce addons and advanced shop functionality to your existing ecommerce pages which are designed by the theme you are using.
+**StoreCustomizer DOES NOT override the WooCommerce templates**, the plugin simply adds extra design options and advanced shop functionality to your existing WooCommerce pages which are designed by the theme you are using.

 If something does not work, [Get in contact](https://storecustomizer.com/go/contact-us/) and we'll help as best we can.